protontypes/open-sustainable-technology/README.md

 - [AMET](https://github.com/USEPA/AMET) - is a suite of software designed to facilitate the analysis and evaluation of predictions from meteorological and air quality models
 - [MLAir](https://gitlab.version.fz-juelich.de/toar/mlair) - Machine Learning on Air data is an environment that simplifies and accelerates the creation of new machine learning models for the analysis and forecasting of meteorological and air quality time series
 - [shoot-i-smoke](https://github.com/amaurymartiny/shoot-i-smoke) - See your city's air pollution measured in daily cigarettes
-- [jsynowiec/airqmon](https://github.com/jsynowiec/airqmon) - A macOS menu bar application that displays live air quality data from the nearest sensor station
+- [airqmon](https://github.com/jsynowiec/airqmon) - A macOS menu bar application that displays live air quality data from the nearest sensor station
 - [opendata-stuttgart](https://github.com/opendata-stuttgart/sensors-software) - The maintained main firmware for the Luftdaten.Info Sensor.
 - [AirCasting](https://github.com/HabitatMap/AirCasting) - the project aims to build a platform for gathering, visualization and sharing of environmental data
 - [openair: Tools for air quality data analysis](https://github.com/davidcarslaw/openair) - openair is an R package developed for the purpose of analysing air quality data — or more generally atmospheric composition data
 - [ropensci](https://github.com/ropensci/ropenaq) - OpenAQ is a community of scientists, software developers, and lovers of open environmental data who are building an open, real-time database that provides programmatic and historical access to air quality data

-### Hydrology
+### Water
 - [Stormwater-Management-Model](https://github.com/USEPA/Stormwater-Management-Model) - is used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas
 - [dataRetrieval](https://github.com/USGS-R/dataRetrieval) - This R package is designed to obtain USGS or EPA water quality sample data, streamflow data, and metadata directly from web services
 - [EGRET](https://github.com/USGS-R/EGRET) - An R-package for the analysis of long-term changes in water quality and streamflow, including the water-quality method Weighted Regressions on Time, Discharge, and Season